-The external auditors have reported on two key audit matters in respect of their 2023 audit, being: valuation of investment in subsidiary - TCWF Investments SPV (RF) Proprietary Limited and the valuation of other financial liability - Class A Preference shares.
+The external auditors have reported on two key audit matters in respect of their 2024 audit, being:

+- valuation of investment in subsidiary GRR Property SPV 1 (RF) Proprietary Limited; and - the valuation of other financial liabilities Class A preference shares.

-Both of these key audit matters related to material annual separate financial statements line items and require judgement and estimates to be applied by management.
+Both of these key audit matters relate to material financial statements line items and require judgement and estimates to be applied by management.
 The Committee assessed the methodology, assumptions and judgements applied by management in dealing with each of the key audit matters.
 Furthermore, the Committee discussed the key audit matters with the external auditors to understand their related audit processes and views.
 Following our assessment, we were comfortable with the conclusions reached by management and the external auditors.